freeradical13/freeradical13.github.io/index.md

 Columns are called groups and generally group by the number of valence electrons, and thus generally group by similar behavior.

 Each electron shell in an atom has a maximum number of electrons (<code>2×Shell_Number<sup>2</sup></code>) before the next shell starts.
 Each shell has a distinct [energy level][] and is broken down into subshells which have a maximum number of electrons before the next subshell starts.
 Each subshell is broken down into orbitals of [up to 2 electrons][orbitalmax2e] each.
 A full orbital is called an [electron pair][].
+A [lone pair][] of electrons is an electron pair that is not shared with another atom.
 Electron configurations are represented by the accumulation of subshells up to the total number of electrons, with each subshell described by the shell number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
 The subshell names are:

 * s: For groups 1 and 2 (or group 18 for Helium) only, at most 2 electrons.
 * p: Starting at period 2, for groups 13-18 only, at most 6 electrons.